mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The ciphersuite's KEM used to instantiate an HPKE
 {{!I-D.irtf-cfrg-hpke}} instance for the purpose of public-key encryption.
-The ciphersuite must specify an algorithm `Derive-Key-Pair` that maps octet strings with length Hash.length to HPKE key pairs.
+Each ciphersuite has a `Derive-Key-Pair` function that maps octet strings of length `Nsk` (a KEM-specific constant defined by HPKE) to HPKE key pairs.
+This function is defined to be HPKE's `DeriveKeyPair` function.

 Ciphersuites are represented with the CipherSuite type.
 HPKE public keys are opaque values in a format defined by the underlying